AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-18-svg-tutorial-how-to-code-svg-icons-by-hand.md

   </li>
 </ul>

 If you're curious, I took inspiration for these SVG icons from [Feather Icons](https://feathericons.com/), a fantastic library created by [Cole Bemis](https://colebemis.com/).
-These icons will help us learn how to draw the following shapes with SVG:
+These icons will help us learn how to draw the following SVG shapes:

 - Lines
 - Polylines